soumeswar/JohanBot/README.md

 # ⚡ NEFERBOT ⚡
-### The Godlike AI-Powered Automation Bot of the Future
+### Rival of MetaAI

-> "Born from code.
-Forged in neon.
-Guarded by firewalls. **NeferBot** isn’t just a bot — it’s an *era* of automation."
+> "Mark Zuckerberg's secret gf"

 ---

 ## 🧬 INTRODUCTION

-**NeferBot** is the ultimate fusion of **AI intelligence**, **cyber aesthetics**, and **next-gen automation**.
-It’s fast, beautiful, powerful, and *dangerously futuristic*.
+**NeferBot** is better than MetaAI

 Imagine a bot that:
-- Thinks faster than your thoughts.
+- Thinks faster than MetaAI.
-- Feels smoother than silk.
+- Feels smoother than fart.
-- Looks cooler than a cyberpunk city glowing at midnight.
+- Has unlimited AURA and IQ.

 That’s **NeferBot** — your god-tier AI companion, admin assistant, and creative engine, all packed in one flawless digital being.